 Use public transport in London via Oyster or Travelcard.
 Oyster card, a credit-card-sized electronic ticket, offers almost unlimited use on the London Underground, London Overground, Docklands Light Railway, Tramlink, London Buses and National Rail, but is not valid outside the London fare zones or on certain airport express services.
 Paper-based Travelcard offers the same intermodal access everywhere in greater London, but is used everywhere in Greater London, until all stations switch to Oyster Card’s electronic ticketing system.
 Travelcard and Oyster card fares are calculated by using a system of fare zones dividing transport network into 6 concentric circles.
 When your ride is within 1 or 2 zones, fair is lower.

 Tourists in the know, purchase a Oyster card with their Travelcard or Oyster Card for the least expensive, convenient transport and access to more than 60 attractions in London.

-London’s metro stations are a tad safer than New York City or Chicago or DC.
+London’s metro stations are a tad safer than New York City or Chicago or Philly.
 A single person can go anywhere on the system.
-But at night, there are a few dicey stations for women.
+But at night, there are a several dicey stations for women.
 So ask your hotel concierge and plan ahead.
 Like Metro systems worldwide, prevent being targeted by pickpockets as a vulnerable tourist.
 If traveling alone, avoid reading paper maps or tourist books on the Underground.
 Instead, study the Underground map on your computer/tablet in your hotel room or at a cafe.
 If you have questions about the Metro, ask the concierge or English-speaking waiting and tip them.
 Then fold and stash away paper maps.
 Then after catching the Metro, a brief glance at maps in stations and on trains will not draw undue attention.